 So the best way is to remove gradually less and less milk from your breasts.
 If one of your breasts (or both) bothers you, express a little milk just to get comfortable, but always leave some milk inside.
-You have to remove the minimum amount that will help you not to feel pain but that at the same time allows the gland to understand that it must reduce production.
-It is a fairly intuitive process and each mother will find out for herself how much milk she needs to express to feel comfortable while continuing to decrease production.
-There will be a time when you will know that your breasts no longer need this continuous emptying and so it will be time to stop.
-Usually this takes a few days and then it is likely that your breasts will no longer feel uncomfortable and you will no longer need to express milk.
+You have to remove the minimum amount that will help you not to feel pain but that, at the same time, allows the gland to understand that it must reduce production.
+It is a fairly intuitive process, and each mother will find out for herself how much milk she needs to express to feel comfortable while continuing to decrease production.
+There will be a time when you will know that your breasts no longer need this continuous emptying, and so it will be time to stop.
+Usually, this takes a few days, and then it is likely that your breasts will no longer feel uncomfortable, and you will no longer need to express milk.

 Any other option or “technique” to reduce or eliminate breast milk will not be effective and can even be dangerous or traumatic.
 Only in certain cases can cabergoline* tablets be somewhat effective.

-For which cases is medication to stop breastmilk production effective?
+In which cases is medication to stop breastmilk production effective?

 Cabergoline only seems to have some effect if the mother takes it immediately after giving birth.
-In that case, it prevents the increase of prolactin in the mother’s blood, which may result in less or not so obvious milk let-down (mature milk coming in).
+In that case, it prevents the increase of prolactin in the mother’s blood, which may result in less or not-so-obvious milk let-down (mature milk coming in).